macro-peg/macro_peg/README.md

 ## HOPEG: Higher Order Parsing Expression Grammar [![Build Status](https://travis-ci.org/kmizu/hopeg.png?branch=master)](https://travis-ci.org/kmizu/hopeg)

 HOPEG is an extension of PEG by parametric rule (rule constructor).
-In this repository, an interpreter of HOPEG will be implemented.
+It seems that expressiveness of HOPEG is greather than (traditional) PEG since HOPEG can express palindromes.
+This repository implements a HOPEG interpreter (or matcher).

 ### Grammar of HOPEG in Pseudo PEG